Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in lone-qubit Markovian limit

 This is an expression of the second law of thermodynamics.
-It is also similar in spirit to the continuity equations in fluid mechanics \cite{Thomson}, quantum mechanics \cite{Mathews}, etc. Here, $S$ is the von Neumann entropy of the open system and is defined by
+It is also similar in spirit to the continuity equations in fluid mechanics \cite{Thomson}, quantum mechanics \cite{Mathews}, etc. Here $S$ is the von Neumann entropy of the open system and is defined by

-where $\lambda_j$'s are the eigenvalues of the density matrix $\rho_{sys}$. $J$ is the entropy flux, defined as the amount of entropy exchanged per unit time between the open system and the environment \cite{Petruccione}.
+where the $\lambda_j$ are the eigenvalues of the density matrix $\rho_{\text{sys}}$ and $J$ is the entropy flux, defined as the amount of entropy exchanged per unit time between the open system and the environment \cite{Petruccione}.
 This entropy flux can also be referred to as the heat current.
 For $J>0$, heat flows from the system to the environment, and $J<0$ means the opposite.
 Alternatively, it can be said that $J$ is produced for the changes of internal energy due to dissipative effects.
-So, $J$ can be defined as
+Thus $J$ can be defined as

-with \(\mathcal{D}_{sys}\) representing the dissipative term in the dynamics.
-Using the definitions of $S$ and $J$, i.e., Eqs. (\ref{entropy}) and (\ref{hc}) respectively, one can show that
+with \(\mathcal{D}_{\text{sys}}\) representing the dissipative term in the dynamics.
+Using the definitions of $S$ and $J$, i.e., Eqs. (\ref{entropy}) and (\ref{hc}), respectively, one can show that

-$\sigma$ is the entropy source strength and is referred to as the \textit{entropy production rate}, i.e., the amount of entropy produced in unit time as a result of irreversible processes.
-Using Eq. (\ref{eq:S,J}), $\sigma$ can be expressed as the negative time derivative of the relative entropy distance of $\rho_{sys}(t)$ from the canonical equilibrium state $\rho_{th}$, as shown in \cite{Lebowitz,Spohn}:
+Here $\sigma$ is the entropy source strength and is referred to as the entropy production rate, i.e., the amount of entropy produced in a unit of time as a result of irreversible processes.
+Using Eq. (\ref{eq:S,J}), $\sigma$ can be expressed as the negative time derivative of the relative entropy distance of $\rho_{\text{sys}}(t)$ from the canonical equilibrium state $\rho_{\text{th}}$, as shown in \cite{Lebowitz,Spohn};